sobhika-n/Revenue_n_UserAnalysis_Tableau_dashboard/Readme.md

 ### Getting Started
 Clone this repository to your local machine.
-Open the Tableau workbook file (spotify_analysis.twbx) using Tableau Desktop.
+Open the Tableau workbook file (revenue_user_analysis.twbx) using Tableau Desktop.
 Explore the visualizations and use filters to analyze the data.

 ### Thank You